Essential-Devs/.github/profile/README.md

-Welcome to **Quited Devs** a collaborative group of developers working together on useful, clean and well-structured projects.
+Welcome to **Quited Org** a collaborative group of developers working together on useful, clean and well-structured projects.
 We are not a company; we are simply a community of people who enjoy building, improving, and maintaining open-source and private tools.

 ---